Serving · U.S. Senate · Illinois

 Biographical narrative

 Ladda Tammy Duckworth is an American politician and veteran currently serving as the junior United States senator from Illinois.
 A member of the Democratic Party, she has held this position since 2017.
-Prior to her Senate tenure, Duckworth represented Illinois's 8th congressional district in the U.S. House of Representatives from 2013 to 2017.
-Her career is marked by her significant military service, including her tenure as a helicopter pilot in the Iraq War, where she sustained serious injuries.
-Duckworth is recognized for her historic achievements, including being the first Thai American woman and the first female double amputee elected to Congress.
+Duckworth is notable for her military service as a helicopter pilot in the Iraq War, where she sustained significant injuries, making her the first female double amputee from that conflict.
+Her career in public service includes roles in both the U.S. House of Representatives and various positions related to veterans' affairs.
+Duckworth's unique background and experiences have shaped her legislative priorities and her approach to governance.

 Early life and career

 Tammy Duckworth was born on March 12, 1968, in Bangkok, Thailand, to an American father, Franklin Duckworth, and a Thai mother, Lamai Sompornpairin.
-Her father, a veteran of both the U.S. Army and the U.S. Marine Corps, had a family history that traced back to the American Revolution.
+Her father, a veteran of both the U.S. Army and U.S. Marine Corps, had a family history that traced back to the American Revolution.
 Duckworth's mother is of Thai Chinese descent, originally hailing from Chiang Mai.
-As her family moved throughout Southeast Asia due to her father's work with the United Nations and various international organizations, Duckworth became fluent in Thai and Indonesian, in addition to English.
+The family moved frequently throughout Southeast Asia due to her father's work with the United Nations and various international organizations, which allowed Duckworth to become fluent in Thai and Indonesian, in addition to English.

-Duckworth's education began in schools that followed an American curriculum, including the Singapore American School, the International School Bangkok, and the Jakarta International School.
-At the age of 16, she and her family relocated to Honolulu, Hawaii, where she attended President William McKinley High School.
-During her high school years, Duckworth participated in track and field and was an active Girl Scout, earning her First Class (Gold Award).
-She graduated in 1985, having skipped parts of her ninth and tenth grades due to differences in school systems.
+Duckworth's education began in international schools that followed an American curriculum, including the Singapore American School, the International School Bangkok, and the Jakarta International School.
+At the age of 16, the family relocated to Honolulu, Hawaii, where she attended President William McKinley High School.
+During her time there, Duckworth participated in track and field and graduated in 1985.
+Due to differences in educational systems, she advanced through her schooling by skipping portions of her ninth and tenth grades.
+She was also active in the Girl Scouts, earning her First Class (Gold Award).

-After high school, Duckworth pursued higher education at the University of Hawaii at Manoa, where she earned a Bachelor of Arts degree in political science in 1989.
-She continued her education at George Washington University, obtaining a Master of Arts in international affairs in 1992.
+After high school, Duckworth pursued higher education at the University of Hawaii at Manoa, where she earned a Bachelor of Arts in political science in 1989.
+She continued her studies at George Washington University, obtaining a Master of Arts in international affairs in 1992.
 Duckworth later began a Doctor of Philosophy program at Northern Illinois University, focusing on public health and the politics of Southeast Asia.
-However, her studies were interrupted by her military service.
-She completed her PhD in human services at Capella University School of Public Service Leadership in March 2015, with a dissertation that explored the experiences of Illinois physicians using electronic medical records.
+However, her academic pursuits were interrupted by her military service.
+She eventually completed her PhD in human services at Capella University in March 2015, with a dissertation that explored the experiences of Illinois physicians using electronic medical records.

-In 1990, Duckworth joined the Army Reserve Officers' Training Corps while studying at George Washington University, following in the footsteps of her father and ancestors who had served in various military conflicts.
-She was commissioned as an officer in the United States Army Reserve in 1992 and chose to pursue a career as a helicopter pilot, a role that was among the few combat positions available to women at that time.
-Duckworth attended flight school and later transferred to the Illinois Army National Guard, where she served until her retirement as a lieutenant colonel in 2014.
+In 1990, Duckworth joined the Army Reserve Officers' Training Corps while studying at George Washington University.
+She became a commissioned officer in the United States Army Reserve in 1992 and chose to pursue a career as a helicopter pilot, a role that was among the few combat positions available to women at that time.
+Duckworth's military career included a transfer to the Illinois Army National Guard in 1996, where she continued to serve until her retirement as a lieutenant colonel in 2014.

 Senate tenure

-Tammy Duckworth's political career began in earnest when she ran for a seat in the U.S. House of Representatives in 2006, although she was unsuccessful in that bid.
-She later served as the director of the Illinois Department of Veterans Affairs from 2006 to 2009, followed by a position as the assistant secretary for public and intergovernmental affairs at the U.S. Department of Veterans Affairs from 2009 to 2011.
-In 2012, Duckworth successfully ran for the U.S. House, representing Illinois's 8th congressional district for two terms.
+Tammy Duckworth's political career began in earnest when she ran for a seat in the U.S. House of Representatives in 2006, although she was not successful in that initial attempt.
+She later served as the director of the Illinois Department of Veterans Affairs from 2006 to 2009 and as assistant secretary for public and intergovernmental affairs at the U.S. Department of Veterans Affairs from 2009 to 2011.
+In 2012, Duckworth successfully won election to the U.S. House of Representatives, representing Illinois's 8th congressional district.
+She served two terms in the House before being elected to the U.S. Senate in 2016, defeating the Republican incumbent.

 Legislative focus and committees